Added: This patent application was granted at the USPTO on 2/34/2015 – Ranking User Generated Web Content

 - Originality in relation to previously-posted responses, or

 - Promptness in relation to the timestamp of the original posting of the question.

 The quality of those posts and responses to them would be used to determine the quality of the interactions between people interacting.
 If the participants were to be included in a user activity social graph, the strengths of the relationships or links between those individuals would be based upon the quality of the content that they’ve posted and responded to.

 Some examples of how interactions can impact someone’s credential score:

 - Someone responds to a high-quality question with a high-quality answer, their interaction may positively impact their credential score.

 - Someone responds to a question with a low-quality answer.
 Their interaction may negatively impact their credential score.

 - If someone responds to a question posted by someone with a high credential score, their interaction may more positively impact their credential score than if they respond to someone with a low credential score.

-- If some posts a question, and they receive high quality responses from people with high credential scores, that interaction can positively impact the original posters credential score.
+- If some post a question, and they receive high-quality responses from people with high credential scores, that interaction can positively impact the original poster’s credential score.